 EPA's contrary arguments miss the mark.
 First, EPA observes that Section 177 allows other States to follow California's lead.
-87 Fed.
-Reg. at 14,360.
-That option, however, does not "undermin[e] the notion that the regulatory scheme treats California in an extraordinary manner."
+J.A.
+30. That option, however, does not "undermin[e] the notion that the regulatory scheme treats California in an extraordinary manner."
 Id.
 If anything, it strengthens California's unique regulatory power vis-à-vis other States by allowing California alone to shape national industries, in ways that may burden those States that decline not to opt-in to California's standards.
-See R-125 at 9 ("[T]he vehicles available to Ohioans [will] not [be] governed by Ohio's standards or the Federal government's standards, but rather by California's standards.").
+See J.A.
+167 ("[T]he vehicles available to Ohioans [will] not [be] governed by Ohio's standards or the Federal government's standards, but rather by California's standards.").

 Second, EPA notes that Section 209(b) does not "impose any burden on any state."
-87 Fed.
-Reg. at 14,360.
-That is both untrue and irrelevant.
+J.A.
+30. That is both untrue and irrelevant.
 It is untrue because Section 209 does significantly burden the 49 States that are subject to severe economic harms and disruption from California's regulatory schemes.
 And it is irrelevant because the equal-sovereignty doctrine also prohibits unequal benefits-for instance, the "extension of the sovereignty of a State into a domain ... from which the other States have been excluded."
 United States v.
 Texas, 339 U.S. 707, 719-720 (1950).

 Finally, EPA points to federalism.
-But federalism does not mean that just one State gets "to be a laboratory for innovation," 87 Fed.
-Reg. at 14,360, while other States have no room to experiment-at least where the unequal treatment relates to a shared national concern.
+But federalism does not mean that just one State gets "to be a laboratory for innovation," J.A.
+30, while other States have no room to experiment-at least where the unequal treatment relates to a shared national concern.